-Without a risk assessment, you could ignore threats or waste time and effort addressing events that are unlikely to occur or won’t cause significant damage.
+Likewise, you might waste time and effort addressing events that are unlikely to occur or won’t cause significant damage.

 There is, after all, little point implementing measures to defend against events that are unlikely to occur or won’t have much material impact on your organisation.

-4) Regularly review policies and procedures
+4. Regularly review policies and procedures

 Policies and procedures are the documents that establish an organisation’s rules for handling data.

-Policies provide a broad outline of the organisations principles, whereas procedures detail how, what and when things should be done.
+Policies provide a broad outline of the organisation’s principles, whereas procedures detail how, what and when things should be done.

-5) Assess and improve
+5. Assess and improve

 The steps outlined here are only the starting point.
 Cyber security is an ever-evolving field, and your organisation must regularly review its practices to make sure they are up to scratch.